 State taking names of teachers who called in sick to protest

-FRANKFORT, Ky. – Kentucky's education commissioner wants the name of every teacher who used a sick day that forced 10 school districts to close so educators could protest at the state legislature.
+FRANKFORT, Ky. – Kentucky's education commissioner wants the name of every teacher who used a sick day to force 10 school districts to close so educators could protest at the state legislature.

-At least 10 school districts were forced to close several times since Feb.
+At least 10 Kentucky school districts were forced to close several times since Feb.
 28 after so many teachers used their sick days that officials could not find enough substitutes to cover classes.

 Jefferson County Public Schools, one of the country's largest districts with more than 98,000 students, has closed six times in two weeks as hundreds of teachers packed the state Capitol to protest several proposals that impacted the pension system and education funding.